Bougainvillia muscus: Taxonomy

 In 1844, van Beneden named the hydroid form of this species as Eudendrium ramosum.
 Strethill Wright showed that it did not belong in the genus Eudendrium and placed it in Atractylis.
-Later Allman placed it in Bougainvillia on the basis of its similarity to Bougainvillia britannica.
+Later Allman placed it in Bougainvillia based on its similarity to Bougainvillia britannica.
 Strethill Wright reared some medusae to maturity and decided that the species was in fact Bougainvillia britannica.
 However, confusion remained because the three hydroid forms, B. ramosa, B. fruticosa and B. muscus were so similar.
 The name B. ramosa has been widely used for this species in the past but B. muscus is now the accepted name.

 Description

 B. muscus is a colonial hydroid forming irregular, straggling branched bushes.
 The individual polyps have two rings of tentacles pointing alternately upwards and downwards.
 The colony may grow to about 120 millimetres in height with polyps up to three millimetres long.
 The hydranths are cylindrical or fusiform and are bright red or pink.

-The form of the hydroid is very variable and this was one of the reasons for the taxonomical confusion.
+The form of the hydroid is very variable and this was one of the reasons for the taxonomic confusion.
 In the "muscus" form, single polyps or short branches emerge from a stolon.
 In the "fruticosa" form, the hydrocaulis is much branched and grows to fifty millimetres in height.
 The perisarc rises to the base of the tentacles which may form a corrugated or membranous cup.
 In the "ramosa" form, this cup is larger and the hydranth can almost completely retreat inside it.
-These forms have been shown to be environmentally induced forms and all three can be derived from the "muscus" form.
+These forms are environmentally induced forms and all three can be derived from the "muscus" form.